 PeakRating.US by Continental Chess

-Using peak rating to "play up" in Continental Chess tournaments
+in Continental Chess tournaments

 We have been allowing the use of unofficial ratings, more

-current than the current official rating, to play up.
-We have also added another
+current than the current official rating, to qualify to play in a higher

-way that you may play up: by using the highest post-tournament USCF rating you
+by using the highest post-tournament USCF rating you achieved during the year

-achieved during the year prior to the tournament.
+prior to the tournament.
+You cannot use

-Effective July 6, 2021, the peak rating may be either an over the
+2021, the peak rating may be either an over the board regular rating or online

 The shopping cart cannot handle using peak rating, so enter the highest section it allows you to and email director@chess.us asking us to raise the section, or refund the difference if peak rating allows you to qualify for a discount.